pattjoshi/interview-Q-A/SdAns.md

 - actions serve as a standardized way to communicate changes and interactions in a Redux application, enabling predictable state updates.

+1. What is Redux?
+Redux is a predictable state management library for JavaScript applications, commonly used with React.
+It helps manage the state of an application in a centralized store and enables components to access and modify the state in a predictable manner.

+2. What are the core principles of Redux?
+The core principles of Redux are:

+Single source of truth: The state of the entire application is stored in a single store, making it easy to manage and debug.
+State is read-only: The state can only be modified through dispatched actions, ensuring predictability and traceability of changes.
+Changes are made by pure functions: To update the state, reducers (pure functions) are used, which take the previous state and an action and return a new state.
+3. Difference between useDispatch and useSelector:

+useDispatch is a hook provided by React Redux to dispatch actions to the Redux store from functional components. useSelector is a hook that allows components to extract and read data from the Redux store state.
+4. Redux Thunk:
+Redux Thunk is a middleware for Redux that allows writing asynchronous logic and side effects in Redux actions.
+It enables actions to return functions instead of plain objects, giving more flexibility in handling asynchronous operations like API calls.

+5. How to dispatch an action on load?
+To dispatch an action on load, you can use the useEffect hook from React.
+Within the useEffect callback, call the dispatch function with the action you want to trigger.

+6. How to use connect() from React Redux?
+The connect() function is used to connect a React component to the Redux store.
+It transforms the component into a connected component, allowing it to access state and dispatch actions.
+In modern React applications, it is more common to use the useSelector and useDispatch hooks to achieve the same result.

+7. What is the purpose of constants in Redux?
+Constants in Redux are used to define action types.
+They ensure that action types are consistent and easily maintainable throughout the application.
+By defining action types as constants, it helps prevent typos and improves code readability.

+# 8. What is Redux Thunk?

+- Redux Thunk is a middleware that allows asynchronous operations and side effects to be handled within Redux actions.

+-  It enables action creators to return functions instead of plain objects, allowing delayed dispatching and coordination of multiple actions.

+- In summary, Redux Thunk allows you to write action creators that return functions instead of action objects, enabling asynchronous operations and side effects within Redux.
+It helps handle async logic in a more organized and controlled manner.

+# 9. What are Redux DevTools?

+- Redux DevTools is a browser extension that provides a set of powerful development tools for inspecting, debugging, and time-traveling through Redux state changes.
+- It allows developers to visualize the state and actions, making it easier to track and understand the application's behavior.

+# 10. What is an action in Redux?

+- An action in Redux is a plain JavaScript object that describes an event or intention to change the state of the application.
+- It must have a type property that defines the type of action being performed and can also include additional data required for the state update.

+# 12. What is the proper way to access the Redux store?

+- In a React component, you can use the useSelector hook from React Redux to access the Redux store state and retrieve the required data.
+- The useSelector hook takes a selector function as an argument and returns the data from the store based on that selector.